pydata/xarray/doc/why-xarray.rst

 multi-dimensional arrays to Python's SciPy_ ecosystem for numerical computing.
 In particular, xarray builds upon and integrates with NumPy_ and pandas_:

-- Our user-facing interfaces aim to be more explicit verisons of those found in NumPy/pandas.
+- Our user-facing interfaces aim to be more explicit versions of those found in NumPy/pandas.
 - Compatibility with the broader ecosystem is a major goal: it should be easy to get your data in and out.